BrouwersRuben/Programming-Y2/README.md

   - [filteringArchitects.js](src/main/js/filteringArchitects.js) (here on line 16 & 76 you will find validator code)

 ## Week 4-5
+Unauthenticated user only have access to the landing and login page (soon also the registering page).
+Every other pages requires authentication.

 ### Users
 ```ROLE_CREATOR > ROLE_UPDATER  > ROLE_USER``` <br>
 All what the user can do, the updater can also do, and so on...